talkingseed/django_channels/README.md

 - Infinite slideshow

 ## Questions:
+- What is the difference between Basic and Session Authentication?
 - Turn on Bash Smart Completion
 - Docker Redis connect to RedisInsight?
 It looks like Reddis immediately goes offline.
 Their standard package doesn't do it, so maybe separate container is a way to go.
 - What is the difference in one for all Docker vs. each for every in one (like: nginx, django, redis)